 • Accent wall: Nothing adds a pop to a home office, living room, or bedroom like an accent wall.
 Instead of the once-trendy red wall, try adding stone for a fresh take.

 • Porch columns: Wrap the bottom portion of porch posts for an instant, welcoming boost.
 We love this look from Erdmann Exterior Designs in Illinois:

 • Shed: A ho-hum storage structure can bum out your backyard.
 Versetta Stone panels can add contrast and interest to this seemingly simple outbuilding or bring pizazz to Cheryl’s she-shed.
 Oak Lane Structures in Indiana is an expert at elevating sheds with shutters, windows, and stone, as seen here:

-• Bar wrap: Basement bars can feel a bit pedestrian.
-Add a professional touch by wrapping the freestanding bar in Versetta Stone panels.
+• Freestanding bar: Basement bars can feel a bit pedestrian.
+Add a professional touch by wrapping the bar in Versetta Stone panels.

 • Deck accents: Have an awkward wall on your deck?
 Turn it into stone like this Mid-Century home: